fullmetaltac/interview-notes/devops/git.md

 **Merge the branches**

 Merging brings the changes in two branches together.
-Let’s go back to the greet branch and merge main onto greet.
+Let's go back to the greet branch and merge main onto greet.

 ```shell
 $ git checkout greet